DanielRizvi/DanielRizvi-PCA-Analysis-and-Visualization-of-the-Iris-Dataset/README.md

 This project can serve as a starting point for further data analysis and machine learning tasks involving the Iris dataset 🚀.
 The PCA analysis and visualization can be used to identify the most important features for classification tasks, or to explore the relationships between different features in more detail 🧐.

-To run the code in this project, simply download the iris_pca.py file and run it using Python 🐍.
+To run the code in this project, simply download the source file file and run it using Python 🐍.
 The output will be a scatter plot of the transformed Iris dataset 📈👀.

 Twitter @DanielRizvi LinkedIn @DanielRizvi Instagram @danielrizvi_